-On Friday, March 23rd, a Tesla Model X crashed into a concrete divider on U.S. Highway 101 in Mountain View, California.
-The driver died in a hospital after the crash — which occurred despite numerous warnings, the car company said.
+On Friday, March 23, a Tesla Model X crashed into a concrete divider on U.S. Highway 101 in Mountain View, California.
+The driver died as a result of the crash — which occurred despite numerous warnings, the car company said.

 In Tesla’s initial report following the accident, the company included photos of a crash attenuator at the accident site before retrieving the car’s computer logs.
 One photo shows the safety device appearing in proper condition on an unstated date.
 The second image, taken on March 22 by a dash cam in a car driven by a witness to the accident, shows the same barrier crushed from an earlier crash.

 According to Tesla, “the reason this crash was so severe is that the crash attenuator, a highway safety barrier which is designed to reduce the impact into a concrete lane divider, had either been removed or crushed in a prior accident without being replaced.”